 If your printer starts working after this step, congratulations!
 You’re all set.
 If not, try these next steps:

-If nothing else works, you may need to buy a new printer.
+If nothing else works, you may need to buy a new good-quality printer.
 In cases like this, ask for help online through a forum or troubleshoot with an expert at stores/shops that sell printers.

 Many problems with printers are due to loose or missing electrical connections.
 A common reason for this is the printer’s wire harness has become loose and flimsy, or the original connection was damaged at some point in time.
 Check all of the connections on your printer and make sure they’re properly tightened.